Under EU data protection laws, personal information may only be used where one of the following applies:

 Other than as outlined above (for example where we use third party service providers), we will not usually disclose personal data.
 However we may disclose your information to third parties in the following circumstances:

-if we believe you are or may be a threat to safety, security, property, our rights or the rights of others; or
+- If we believe you are or may be a threat to safety, security, property, our rights or the rights of others

 GForces tries to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.